amber-kshz/PRML/README.md

 # PRML

-NOTE : Currently, the notebooks in the respository are undergoing major revision, including code refactoring.
+NOTE : Currently, the notebooks in the respository are undergoing major revision.
 The notebook for Chapter 7 is almost fixed, while notebooks for Chapter 9 and succeeding chapters has not been finished yet.

 "What I cannot create, I do not understand"
 Richard Phillips Feynman